SammyShaw/SammyShaw.github.io/_posts/2025-02-18-GSS-dashboard.md

 ## Summary & Context
 This project demonstrates 1.
 Visualization using Tableau, and 2.
 Preprocessing and analyzing a large public dataset.

 I chose this project to practice Tableau and to represent my background in the social sciences.
-It is also an effort to celebrate publically available data, and an attempt to make that data even more accessible.
-The General Social Survey, which recieves its primary funding from the National Science Foundation, has been collecting data on American political opinions and social behaviors since 1972.
-While the analyses here tell a story of American's declining trust in instutions alongside rising political polarization, current administration efforts to slash public spending puts funding for projects like the GSS in the crosshairs.
+It is also an effort to celebrate publicaly available data and an attempt to make that data even more accessible.
+The General Social Survey, which receives its primary funding from the National Science Foundation, has been collecting data on American political opinions and social behaviors since 1972.
+While the analyses here tell a story of Americans' declining trust in instutions alongside rising political polarization, current administration efforts to slash public spending puts funding for projects like the GSS in the crosshairs.

 ## The General Social Survey Dashboard

-The General Social Survey is made of 34 waves of representative sample survey.
+The General Social Survey consists of 34 waves of representative surveys.
 The entire dataset contains over 72,000 rows and over 6,600 columns.
 See the [GSS](https://gss.norc.org/) website for further details.

-My purpose here is not to provide extensive analysis of any one measure, but merely to offer a dashboard that allows uers to interactively explore basic relationships through visualization.
+My purpose here is not to provide extensive analysis of any one measure, but users can interactively explore basic relationships through visualization.
 I constructed a series of measures at my discretion, including:

 * Education
 * Health